Therapy & Support Groups

 Prostate Support Group At this professionally facilitated prostate support group, you can meet people in a similar situation to you, share what’s happening, and get support, tips and ideas from those who understand what you’re going through.
 This virtual group meets on the fourth Monday of every month from 4:00 p.m. to 6:00 p.m..
 For more information and to register, call 919.668.2480 or email John.Schweichler@duke.edu.

 Breast & GYN Support Group During this virtual group you will meet people in a similar situation to you, share what’s happening, and get support, tips and ideas from those who understand what you’re going through.
-This group, for patients only, is held at Duke Women’s Cancer Care Raleigh on the second Tuesday each month, from 5 to 7 p.m., and the second Thursday of each month, from 2:30 to 4 p.m.
-For more information, visit Duke Health or call 919.684.4497.
+This group is for for patients only and is held on the second Tuesday each month, from 5:30 p.m. to 7 p.m..
+To learn more or to register, email Ginger.Gialanella@duke.edu or call 919.307.0332.

-LGBTQ+ Support Group This group is designed to offer professionally facilitated support for LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, +) patients and their families.
-The group is held on the fourth Wednesday of every month at 5:30 pm in the Patient Resource Center (0 Level) of the cancer center in Durham.
-Refreshments will be provided and parking passes are available.
-For more information, email email@example.com.
+LGBTQ+ Support Group This virtual group is designed to offer professionally facilitated support for LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, +) patients and their families.
+The group is held on the fourth Wednesday of every month from 5:30 p.m. to 7:00 p.m..
+For more informationand to register, email Parker.Anderson@duke.edu or call 919.613.1365.

 More than 175 volunteers serve at Duke Cancer Center.
 Our volunteers provide conversation and comfort, offer refreshments and help patients find locations and resources.
 Volunteers play a critical role in the day-to-day activities at the Duke Cancer Center.
-For more information on becoming a volunteer, email Matt Pannachi.
+For more information on becoming a volunteer, email Matt Pennachi.